 2.2 Prior estimates and errors

 Figure 1 shows the prior emission estimates for different sectors.
 Anthropogenic emissions are given by the spatially disaggregated (gridded) versions of the 2016 EPA GHGI for the U.S. for 2012 (Maasakkers et al., 2016), the Instituto Nacional de Ecología y Cambio Climático (INECC) inventory for Mexico for 2015 (Scarpelli et al., 2020), and the Environment and Climate Change Canada (ECCC) inventory for Canada for 2018 (Scarpelli et al., 2021).
-We update the distribution and magnitude of GHGI oil and gas emissions to 2018 following Shen et al. (2022) and use the Environmental Defense Fund’s inventory for the Permian basin for 2019 (Zhang et al., 2020), where GHGI estimates are known to be too low (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Chen et al., 2022a; Varon et al., 2022).
+We update the distribution and magnitude of GHGI oil and gas emissions to the 2020 GHGI for 2018 following Shen et al. (2022) and use the Environmental Defense Fund’s inventory for the Permian basin for 2019 (Zhang et al., 2020), where GHGI estimates are known to be too low (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Chen et al., 2022a; Varon et al., 2022).
 We treat oil and gas as a single sector in our analysis due to significant source co-location and uncertainty in the partitioning of oil and gas wells.
 The magnitude of GHGI livestock, landfill, and wastewater emissions changed by less than 10% from 2012 to 2019, while coal emissions decreased by 26%.
 The distribution of these sources is unlikely to have changed significantly.
 Anthropogenic emissions for Central America and the Caribbean islands are from the EDGAR v4.3.2 global emission inventory for 2012 (Janssens-Maenhout et al., 2019).
 Anthropogenic emissions are assumed aseasonal except for manure management and rice cultivation, for which we apply monthly scaling factors as described by Maasakkers et al. (2016) and Zhang et al. (2018), respectively.

 Prior emissions for wetlands are given by the high performance subset of 9 members of the WetCHARTs ensemble version 1.3.1 that best match global GOSAT inversion results (Ma et al., 2021).
 Lu et al. (2022) found in an inversion of GOSAT data over North America that this high performance subset overestimated wetland methane emissions, particularly at high latitudes.
 We remove from the ensemble the two members (models 1923 and 2913) that are most responsible for this overestimate.
 Other natural methane emission sources are minor and include open fires, termites, and geological seeps, for which we follow the emissions described in Lu et al. (2022).